Hepatitis B

-For people with celiac disease, vaccinations tend to work just as effectively as they do for the general population with one notable exception: hepatitis B. Celiac disease testing is recommended for non-responders to the hepatitis B vaccine who are not already diagnosed.
+Celiac disease testing is recommended for individuals who do not respond to the hepatitis B vaccine and have not been previously diagnosed.
 Hepatitis B re-vaccination is recommended after starting a gluten-free diet.

 Celiac Disease Hepatitis B Vaccine Failure